OJaimeDelas/iob-soc-ibex/README.md

 ## Setup the Ibex by generating RTL files

 To use IOb-Soc-Ibex with the Ibex RTL files, they need to be copied to the build directory, as with all the other system's files.
-The [Ibex] (https://github.com/lowRISC/ibex) repository uses a custom fork of [FuseSoc] (https://github.com/olofk/fusesoc) to generate all the dependencies and RTL files of the system, so we created a wrapper  [IOb-Ibex] (https://github.com/IObundle/iob-ibex) that interacts with [Ibex] (https://github.com/lowRISC/ibex), generating and copying all the files.
+The [Ibex](https://github.com/lowRISC/ibex) repository uses a custom fork of [FuseSoc](https://github.com/olofk/fusesoc) to generate all the dependencies and RTL files of the system, so we created a wrapper [IOb-Ibex](https://github.com/IObundle/iob-ibex) that interacts with [Ibex](https://github.com/lowRISC/ibex), generating and copying all the files.
-The top Makefile of this repository calls upon the Makefile of [IOb-Ibex] (https://github.com/IObundle/iob-ibex) using the "ibex-setup" target.
-More information regarding this interactions should be found there.
+The top Makefile of this repository calls upon the Makefile of [IOb-Ibex](https://github.com/IObundle/iob-ibex) using the "ibex-setup" target.
+More information regarding this interactions should be found there, but, in short, a different nix environment is used.
+The necessity of using a separate environment is described in the README of [IOb-Ibex](https://github.com/IObundle/iob-ibex).

 ## Emulate the system on PC